jeffreylanters/react-unity-webgl/documentation/docs/api/unload.md

 ## Example Usage

 A basic implementation could look something like this.
-In the following example we'll display a button which allows the user to navigate to another page, but before this happens, the Unity Application will be unloaded.
+In the following example we'll display a button which allows the user to stop the Unity Application.
+When the button is clicked, it will invoke the unload function to unload the Unity Application from memory.

 ```jsx showLineNumbers title="App.jsx"
 import React, { Fragment } from "react";